microsoft/FluidFramework/packages/framework/fluid-framework/api-report/fluid-framework.api.md

 import { AttachState } from '@fluidframework/container-definitions';
 import { ConnectionState } from '@fluidframework/container-loader';
-import { ContainerErrorType } from '@fluidframework/container-definitions';
+import { ContainerErrorTypes } from '@fluidframework/container-definitions';
 import { ContainerSchema } from '@fluidframework/fluid-static';
 import { DataObjectClass } from '@fluidframework/fluid-static';
 import { DeserializeCallback } from '@fluidframework/sequence';
 import { DirectoryFactory } from '@fluidframework/map';
-import { DriverErrorType } from '@fluidframework/driver-definitions';
+import { DriverErrorTypes } from '@fluidframework/driver-definitions';
 import { getTextAndMarkers } from '@fluidframework/sequence';
 import { IConnection } from '@fluidframework/fluid-static';
 import { ICriticalContainerError } from '@fluidframework/container-definitions';